webappickhasan/developer-manual/README.md

 Following the standards means anyone will be able to understand a section of code and modify it, if needed, without regard to when it was written or by whom.

-If you are planning to contribute to WordPress core, you need to familiarize yourself with these standards, as any code you submit will need to comply with them.
+If you are planning to contribute to WordPress Core, you need to familiarize yourself with these standards, as any code you submit will need to comply with them.

 ### Language-specific Standards
 1. CSS Coding Standards